Market

 significant doubt on the Company's ability to continue as a going concern.
 If we conclude that a material

-financial statements or, if such disclosures are inadequate, to modify our opinion.
-Our conclusions are based on
+AS Financial Statements or, if such disclosures are inadequate, to modify our opinion.
+Our conclusions are based

 cause the Company to cease to continue as a going concern

-• Evaluate the overall presentation, structure and content of the financial statements, including the disclosures,
+• Evaluate the overall presentation, structure and content of the Ind AS Financial Statements, including the

-and whether the financial statements represent the underlying transactions and events in a manner that
+disclosures, and whether the Ind AS Financial Statements represent the underlying transactions and events in a

-Materiality is the magnitude of misstatements in the financial statements that, individually or in aggregate,
+Materiality is the magnitude of misstatements in the Ind AS Financial Statements that, individually or in

-makes it probable that the economic decisions of a reasonably knowledgeable user of the financial statements
+aggregate, makes it probable that the economic decisions of a reasonably knowledgeable user of the Ind AS

 We communicate with those charged with governance regarding, among other matters, the planned scope and